applejaxx/QualityAssessmentTools/README.md

 * In BlueJ, select **Quality Assessment Tool** from the **Tools** menu
 * Select **CheckStyle** from drop down menu
 * Select **PMD** from the drop down menu
 <br /> **NOTE:** The PMD tool is currently under development.
 Options to include a pathway to a user specific directory will be included in the next sprint.
 PMD will throw a 'file not found' error until the preference options are implemented.
+Currently, MAC OS is supported and working.
+If you decide you want to add the path yourself to [PMDAction.java](https://github.com/SoftwareExtensionRenovators/QualityAssessmentTools/blob/master/src/checkstyle/com/puppycrawl/tools/checkstyle/plugins/bluej/PMDAction.java) line 38 (has to include the path to the location where your PMD is installed) you would be able to use PMD.

 #### Documents
 * [Product backlog](https://github.com/SoftwareExtensionRenovators/QualityAssessmentTools/blob/master/documents/Backlog.md)